 8.01.C.
 Enforcement remedies - Any person, partnership or corporation who or which has violated the provisions of this ordinance shall, upon being found liable thereof in a civil enforcement proceeding commenced by the Township, pay a judgment of not more then \$500 plus all court costs including reasonable attorneys fees incurred by the Township as a result thereof.
 No judgment shall commence or be imposed, levied or be payable until the date of the determination of a violation by the district justice.
 If the defendant neither pays nor timely appeals the judgment, the Township may enforce the judgment pursuant to the rules of civil procedures.
-Each day that a violation continues shall constitute a separate violation, unless the district justice determining that there has been a violation further determines that there was a good faith basis for the person, partnership or corporation violating the ordinance to have been only one such violation until the fifth day following the date of the determination of a violation by the date of the determination of a violation by the date of the determination of a violation by the date of the determination of a violation by a separate violation by the district justice and thereafter each day that a violation continues shall constitute a separate violation by the district justice and thereafter each day that a violation continues shall constitute a separate violation by the district justice and thereafter each
+Each day that a violation continues shall constitute a separate violation, unless the district justice determining that there has been a violation further determines that there was a good faith basis for the person, partnership or corporation violating the ordinance to have been believed that there was non such violation, in which event there shall be deemed to have been only one such violation until the fifth day following the date of the determination of a violation by the district justice and thereafter each day that a violation continues shall constitute a separate violation.